whoodes/School_Belt/README.md

-This is a simple javaFX program that incorporates the simple calculator and text editor from my other repos.
+This is a simple JavaFX program that incorporates the simple calculator and text editor from my other repos.

 Both the CalculatorFX and TextEditorFX have been cleaned up and restructured